jacebenson/cedar/docs/versioned_docs/version-2.0/realtime.md

 ## Live Queries

-Redwood has made it super easy to add live queries to your GraphQL server!
+Cedar has made it super easy to add live queries to your GraphQL server!
 You can push new data to your clients automatically once the data selected by a GraphQL operation becomes stale by annotating your query operation with the `@live` directive.

 The invalidation mechanism is based on GraphQL ID fields and schema coordinates.
 Once a query operation has been invalidated, the query is re-executed, and the result is pushed to the client.